chef-boneyard/chef-web-docs-2016/step_resource/step_resource_dsc_script_configuration_data.rst

 ..
 This is an included how-to.

-The following example shows how to specify custom configuration data using the ``configuration_data`` attribute:
+The following example shows how to specify custom configuration data using the ``configuration_data`` property:

 .. code-block:: ruby